-In 1967 the Japanese Zen master Taisen Deshimaru came to Paris to teach Zen to Europeans following the wish of his master Kodo Sawaki.
+In 1967 the Japanese Zen master Taisen Deshimaru came to Paris to teach authentic Zen to Europeans following the wish of his master Kodo Sawaki.
 At that time the Frenchman Stephan Thibaut got known to master Deshimaru and became his disciple.

-In 1984 he received the shiho (Dharma transmission) from Master Niwa Zenji, Head of the Eiheiji Zen monastery founded in 1244 by Dogen, and became Zen master in the ancient Zen tradition.
+In 1984 he received the shiho (Dharma transmission) from Master Niwa Zenji, Head of the Eiheiji Zen monastery founded in 1244 by Dogen, and became a Zen master in the ancient Zen tradition.

 Under the guidance of Master Kosen there are Zen dojos in Europe, South America and Canada, and two temples, one in France and one in Argentina.
 Master Kosen was the founder of the original European Zen Center.
 He lived in Amsterdam between 1992 and 2000.
 He now lives in Montpellier, Southern France.

-The book Modern Monks reminds us of the powerful and inspiring texts of ancient Chinese Zen Masters.
+His book “Modern Monks” reminds us of the powerful and inspiring texts of ancient Chinese Zen Masters.
 Master Kosen Thibaut teaches in an original way a Zen practice with the taste of freedom.